 - How will they fit in with the kind of life you want to have?

 There will be uncomfortable moments as you adjust to your metamorphosis.
-If you want to gain muscles, you go to the gym to lift weights and get body aches the next day.
+For example, If you want to gain muscles, you go to the gym to lift weights and get body aches the next day.
+So, many quit along the way.
+But for those who persevere, rewards will soon follow.
 As time goes by, your body gets used to the routine.
 You are able to lift heavier weights more comfortably and with less pain.

 Fully embracing your metamorphosis doesn’t mean that the experience will all be pleasant.
 A transformation requires “growing pains”.
 Learn to accept them as part of the process, and they become less painful.